Vickerum/Power-BI-Revenue-Analytics-for-Hospitality/README.md

-# Power-BI-Revenue-Analytics-for-Hospitality
+# Overview
-Developed and implemented a revenue insights project using Power BI for the hospitality industry

-This project aims to provide revenue insights in the hospitality domain using Power BI.
-It analyzes key metrics such as RevPar, Average Daily Rate, and Daily Sellable Room Nights to uncover revenue trends and opportunities.
+This project provides in-depth insights into hotel sales data using Power BI.
+It covers key metrics such as RevPar (Revenue Per Available Room), Realization %, Occupancy %, Average Daily Rate (ADR), and more to evaluate the hotel's performance and identify trends.

-The project also covers No Show and Cancellation metrics (BRN, URN) for better understanding.
-Additionally, the distinction between weekdays and weekends in the hotel industry is explored.
+# Key Metrics
+RevPar (Revenue Per Available Room): The average revenue generated per available room.
+It assesses overall revenue performance.
+Realization %: Measures the hotel's success in turning available rooms into bookings.
+Occupancy %: Represents the percentage of occupied rooms during a specific period.
+Average Daily Rate (ADR): The average rate at which rooms are sold.
+Daily Sellable Room Nights: Calculated as the number of available rooms minus out-of-order rooms.
+Cancellation Rate: The percentage of canceled bookings out of total bookings.
+Approach
+# Data Filtering
+Key metrics can be filtered by cities, room class, and months to focus on specific data subsets.
+The super key metrics, RevPar, and Realization % are calculated based on occupancy and ADR.
+# Insights
+RevPar fluctuates while ADR remains stable, suggesting an opportunity for dynamic pricing.
+Correlation observed between ratings and occupancy, with lower ratings associated with higher cancellation rates.
+Focus on underperforming hotels, such as the Bangalore hotel, and analyze factors like location, type, ratings, and amenities for pricing strategies.
+Consider reading customer feedback for insights into service improvements.
+Evaluate pricing strategies, especially on peak days.
+Explore ways to encourage bookings through the hotel's own website to reduce commission costs.

-# Steps
+# Steps Taken
-1] Data Loading and Transformation: The project involves loading the entire data folder and transforming the data using Power Query.
+Loaded and transformed data using Power Query.

-2] Date Modifications: The project adjusts the weekend definition in the tables from Saturday-Sunday to Friday-Saturday.

-3] DAX Calculations: Calculated columns and measures using DAX are created to generate new columns like WeekNumber and Weekend.

-4] Revenue measure is calculated using the formula: Revenue = SUM(fact_bookings[revenue_realized])
+Adjusted dates to consider weekends as Friday-Saturday.
+Created DAX calculated columns for week numbers and weekends.

-Other measures include total bookings, total capacity, and successful bookings.
+Created measures for revenue, total bookings, total capacity, and successful bookings.

-The purpose of this project is to provide valuable insights into revenue performance within the hospitality industry, leveraging Power BI's analytical capabilities.
+# Visualizations
+Visualizations include charts for ADR and realization across different platforms.
+Insights gained from visualizations inform pricing strategies, occupancy rates, and customer feedback analysis.
+# Conclusion
+This project highlights the importance of analyzing key metrics in the hotel industry, including RevPar, Realization %, and ADR.
+By understanding these metrics, businesses can make data-driven decisions to improve revenue and customer satisfaction.